cnr-isti-vclab/TagLab/README.md

 To use them, you'll need to install the __NVIDIA CUDA Toolkit__, versions 9.2, 10.1 or 10.2 are supported.
 If you don't have a NVida graphics card (or if you use MacOS), CPU will be used.

-For the installation of TagLab, on MacOS and Linux also also __*cmake*__ and a C++ compiler must be installed.

 ## Installing TagLab

-__NOTE__: Installation is still not supported on MacOS.
-It will be supported as soon as possible.

-### Step 1: Clone the repository
-Just click on the "Clone or Download" button at the top of this page and unzip the whole package in a folder of your choice.

-### Step 2: Install all the dependencies
+### Step 0: Dependencies
-Be sure to have Python3.x and, if supported, NVIDIA CUDA Toolkit installed.
+Before installing TagLab, be sure to have installed __Python 3.6.x or 3.7.x__, and __NVIDIA CUDA Toolkit__ if it is supported.
 You can check if they are properly installed by running the following commands in a shell (bash on Linux, poweshell on Windows):

 ```
 python3 --version
 nvcc --version
 ```
 If python and cuda are properly installed, both commands will print their versions.

+Under Linux, if you don't use the APT package manager (not ubuntu or debian derived distros), be sure to install the gdal library manually (the command `gdal-config --version` should output the gdal library version).
+Under MacOS, if you don't use HomeBrew package manager, be sure to install the gdal library manually (the command `gdal-config --version` should output the gdal library version).

+Under MacOS and Linux, also __*cmake*__ and a C++ compiler must be installed.

+### Step 1: Clone the repository
+Just click on the "Clone or Download" button at the top of this page and unzip the whole package in a folder of your choice.

+### Step 2: Install all the dependencies

 Then, open a shell (not python prompt!), change directory to the TagLab main directory and run: